tacman/msgphp/docs/ddd/identifiers.md

 ### `static fromValue($value): DomainIdInterface`

-Factorizes a new identifier from a primitive value.
+Factorizes a new identifier from its primitive value.

 ```php
 <?php